shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

   Thread.ofPlatform().unstarted(runnable).start(); // platform thread (explicit)
   // from thread: Thread[#20,Thread-1,5,main]

-  Thread.ofVirtual().unstarted(runnable).start(); // platform thread
+  Thread.ofVirtual().unstarted(runnable).start(); // virtual thread
   // from thread: VirtualThread[#21]/runnable@ForkJoinPool-1-worker-1
   ```
-- note - virtual threads are only useful when we have blocking io calls, not when we have cpu intensive operations
+- note - virtual threads are only useful when we have blocking io calls and not cpu intensive operations
 - this happens because unlike the usual model where our thread had to sit idle for the blocking call, the platform thread never stops here and is always working, it is the virtual thread that is sitting idle, and hence we optimize our cpu usage because we are using our platform threads optimally
-- so, developers still write the usual blocking code, which simplifies coding, as compared to say reactive programming
+- so, developers still write the usual blocking code, which is simpler compared to reactive programming
 - underneath, the blocking calls have been refactored for us to make use of virtual threads so that the platform threads are not sitting idle
 - e.g. cached thread pools replacement is **new virtual thread per task executor** - we do not have to create pools of fixed size - we use a thread per task model and all the complexity is now managed by jvm for us bts
 - when we are using normal threads for blocking calls e.g. using jpa, the thread cannot be used. what we can do is use context switching to utilize the cpu better. however, this model meant we needed a lot of platform threads, and managing them, context switching between them, etc has a lot of overhead, which is why maybe embedded tomcat for instance had a cap of about 200 threads. now with virtual threads, there is no cap needed, so it can be used via cached thread pool executor equivalent, but here there would never be any out of memory etc issues like in cached thread pool executor, since virtual threads are very lightweight